What happens if you don’t apply for probate?

-If they owned a property with someone else as tenants in common however, the property would not automatically be transferred to the surviving owner.
-Instead, their share of the property would form part of their Estate and be inherited by whoever is legally entitled to inherit this.
+If they owned a property with someone else as tenants in common though, the property would not automatically be transferred to the surviving owner.
+Instead, the deceased person's share of the property would form part of their Estate and be inherited by whoever is legally entitled to inherit this.
 Probate will be needed to deal with this.

-Other jointly held assets (such as the contents of joint bank accounts) generally transfer to the surviving person after the other person dies.
-However, you must be certain that absolutely all of the assets were held in joint names when establishing whether or not Probate is needed.
+Other jointly held assets (such as the contents of joint bank accounts) generally transfer to the surviving owner.
+You'd need to be certain that all of the deceased's assets were held in joint names to work out whether Probate is needed.

 What happens if I don’t apply for probate?